Sustainable and Healthful Food Standards

 In the Fall of 2014, Harvard University Dining Services launched an effort to address chronic hunger among its neighbors in Cambridge and Boston by partnering with the local nonprofit Food for Free to donate nearly 2,000 nutritious meals each week to families in need.
 The initiative builds on Harvard’s long commitment of community engagement, which includes extensive partnerships with local schools and creating and preserving affordable housing.
 Learn more

-Harvard Business School and Harvard Law School, both who contract with the food service vendor Restaurant Associates, also participate in food donation programs with Food For Free.
+Harvard Business School, Harvard Medical School, the Graduate School of Design, and Harvard Law School, all who contract with the food service vendor Restaurant Associates, also participate in food donation programs with Food For Free.

 Community Food Resources